bbowles1/Hail-Annotate/docs/source/google_setup.rst

 **3. Install the Google Cloud SDK.** This project will make use of the Google Cloud SDK.
 While there are some tasks (such as enabling billing or assessing data usage) which are more convenient to do using the Google Cloud console, many of the tasks of uploading data and initiating computing tasks are better done from the command line.
 You can follow instructions `here to install the Google Cloud SDK on your operating system of choice <https://cloud.google.com/sdk/docs/install>`_.

 **4. Create a Google Cloud Project.** Create a new project, which we will use to initiate compute instances and monitor billing.
 We can use the Google Cloud CLI to do this:
-`gcloud projects create example-name-1 --name="GnomAD Project" --labels=type=gnomAD-test``
+`gcloud projects create example-name-1 --name="GnomAD Project" --labels=type=gnomAD-test`

 **2. Enable billing on your Cloud Project.** Within the Cloud console, you can select the "Billing" section (for me, this is hosted on the middle right-side of the console).
 From there, you can follow `Google's instructions to enable billing for your account. <https://cloud.google.com/billing/docs/how-to/modify-project>`_ Cloud billing will be required to A) launch Google Cloud computation tasks, and B) access GnomAD reference data.
+This is true even if you are using Google Cloud's free credits.

 *Note:* Google does not allow you to set limits on Cloud billing, so I recommend monitoring your usage carefully and testing all code extensively on small test sets.
 For this project, I opted to test my annotation pipeline by annotating all variants on chromosome 22 with GnomAD allele frequencies, before expanding my analysis to all human chromosomes.
 For a breakdown of Google Cloud billing costs, please consult this excellent guide from Dan King on how to estimate your cloud billing costs.

-**Set a Default Region for your Google Cloud Project.** I have run into the issue where I cannot find a Google Cloud instane unless I specfiy a region to search within.
+**Set a Default Region for your Google Cloud Project.** I have run into the issue where I cannot find a Google Cloud instance unless I specfiy a region to search within.
 Additionally, at the time of writing users will face significant data transfer costs if they request GnomAD data from somewhere outside of the US.
 For these reasons, I recommend that you A) set a default, US-based region for your Google Cloud project, and B) specify this region when launching DataProc clusters or other computing tasks.
 I opted to set my Google Cloud Region as `us-west-1.` I was able to set this as the default for my project using:

 .. code-block::bash
     gcloud compute project-info add-metadata \